Mouradouchane/GAME-X-O-tic-tac-toe/README.md

 :sunglasses: => "normal" one player vs "normal bot" playing as human thinking "normal AI".

 :bulb: this project are stable right now

+###### Note :
+run this game or project from "localhost" or any host you want for , just for making game work without "../paths problems" .

+# stable version 1.1;